How to Interpret Biblical Prophecy

 Messiah was a Historicist

-The Jew had their own preconceived notions that Messiah would come and destroy Rome and set up a Jewish kingdom to rule the world.
+The Jews had their preconceived notions that Messiah would come and destroy Rome and set up a Jewish kingdom to rule the world.
 They felt so strongly about this that they missed the hour of their visitation.

 Road to Emmaus